Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 - The line, ‘hundreds of thousands of everyday people...’, gives it immediate social proof, while ensuring everyone reading it believes it’s for them as much as anyone else.

-- In the fourth paragraph, the phrase, ‘take back control’, speaks to people directly who, particularly during the global pandemic, have felt that their lives have been out of control and need to resolve that ‘pain’.
+- In the fourth paragraph, the phrase, ‘take back control’, speaks to people directly who, particularly during the global pandemic, felt their lives were out of control and needed to resolve that ‘pain’.

 - In the next paragraph, the words, ‘we don’t want you to miss out’, capitalizes on people’s fear of missing out, which is one of the key drivers for action.